 Exploring Project Dependency Diagram

-WIth ReSharper, you can explore project dependencies in your solution having a visual presentation of the solution architecture.
+With ReSharper, you can explore project dependencies in your solution having a visual presentation of the solution architecture.
 At any moment, you can get a project dependency snapshot for your solution and study it.
 Note that the project dependency snapshot is not is not updated when you change dependencies between projects — to refresh the dependency view, you have to take another snapshot.

 Getting project dependency snapshot

-A dependency snapshot is a record of all projects in your solution and all dependencies between them taken at a specific moment in time.
+A project dependency snapshot is a record of all projects in your solution and all dependencies between them, taken at a specific moment in time.
 With ReSharper, you can take and save such snapshots.
-Later, you can load anc compare compare a saved snapshot to the current state of the solution.
+Later, you can load and compare a saved snapshot to the current state of the solution.
 The visual representation of the dependency snapshots is provided in the Architecture View.

 For large solutions, building the dependency diagram and calculating code metrics can take some time.
 However, the analysis is performed asynchronously and without building the solution.
 So you can continue working with code while the diagram is being build.

 To get a project dependency snapshot